-- 9.14 A question must not be asked at a Meeting of the Council unless it concerns a matter on the agenda of the meeting or notice has been given of the question in accordance with clauses 3.10 and 3.14. - A Councillor may, through the 9.15 chairperson, put a question to another Councillor about a matter on the agenda.
+- 9.14 A question must not be asked at a Meeting of the Council unless it concerns a matter on the agenda of the meeting or notice has been given of the question in accordance with clauses 3.10 and 3.14. - 9.15 A Councillor may, through the chairperson, put a question to another Councillor about a matter on the agenda. - 9.16 A Councillor may, through the Chief Executive Officer, put a question to a

-- 9.16 A Councillor may, through the Chief Executive Officer, put a question to a Council employee about a matter on the agenda.
-Council employees are only obliged to answer a question put to them through the Chief Executive Officer at the direction of the Chief Executive Officer. - 9.17 A Councillor or Council employee to whom a question is put is entitled to be given reasonable notice of the question and, in particular, sufficient notice to enable reference to be made to other persons or to information.
-Where a Councillor or Council employee to whom a question is put is unable to respond to the question at the meeting at which it is put, they may take it on notice and report the response to the next meeting of the Council. - Councillors must put questions directly, succinctly, respectfully and without argument. - 9.19 The chairperson must not permit discussion on any reply to, or refusal to reply to, a question put to a Councillor or Council employee.
+Council employee about a matter on the agenda.
+Council employees are only obliged to answer a question put to them through the Chief Executive Officer at the direction of the Chief Executive Officer.

+- 9.17 A Councillor or Council employee to whom a question is put is entitled to be given reasonable notice of the question and, in particular, sufficient notice to enable reference to be made to other persons or to information.
+Where a Councillor or Council employee to whom a question is put is unable to respond to the question at the meeting at which it is put, they may take it on notice and provide a response in writing to Councillors.
+A report providing any responses to questions taken on notice sent to Councillors will be provided, where required, to the second Council Meeting of each month. - 9.18 Councillors must put questions directly, succinctly, respectfully and without argument. - 9.19 The chairperson must not permit discussion on any reply to, or refusal to reply to, a question put to a Councillor or Council employee.